-😫 Disk SSD 🗸 20 GiB 2400 IOPS Create from Snapshot Disk Encryption Click here> for guidelines o Learn how to create a subso k here> for guidelines on how to select an appropriate disk for your scenario. m how to create a subscription disk> Quantity: 1 Unit You have created 0 disks.
+😫 Disk SSD 🗸 20 GiB 2400 IOPS Create from Snapshot Disk Encryption Click here> for guidelines on how to select an appropriate disk for your scenario.
+Learn how to create a subscription disk> Quantity: 1 Unit You have created 0 disks.
 You can create 25 more disks.
 Disk Name: Enter a disk name.
 The name must be 2 to 128 characters in length and can contain letters, Chinese characters, digits, and the following special characters: The name must start with a letter or Chinese character.
 Description : Enter a disk description.